 The UC San Diego Endocrine Fellowship is a two-year, ACGME-accredited program designed to prepare fellows for a career in endocrinology, with an emphasis on academic endocrinology.
-The program is highly geared toward endocrine research (including basic bench research, translational research and clinical research) in addition to providing well-rounded clinical training in three UC San Diego-affiliated teaching hospitals.
+In addition to well-rounded clinical training, the program provides opportunities in endocrine research (including basic bench research, translational research and clinical research).

 How to Apply